fadhillahputri17/AutoDocGenerator/README.md

 This project was built as a practical solution to a repetitive finance workflow.

 It is also part of my personal exploration of using AI and automation to solve real-world operational problems.

+AUTODOCGENERATOR — INSTALLER BUILD GUIDE
+Package Files

+The installer build package contains the following files:

+AutoDocGenerator.iss
+build_installer.bat
+build_release.bat
+File Location

+Copy all three files directly into:

+D:\Project\AutoDocGenerator
+Final Project Structure
+D:\Project\AutoDocGenerator
+│
+├── AutoDocGenerator.iss
+├── build_installer.bat
+├── build_release.bat
+├── build_windows.bat
+├── AutoDocGenerator.spec
+├── launcher.py
+│
+├── dist
+│   └── AutoDocGenerator
+│       ├── AutoDocGenerator.exe
+│       └── other required files and folders
+│
+└── installer_output
+    └── AutoDocGenerator_Setup_0.1.0.exe
+Build Instructions
+Make sure Inno Setup is installed.
+Make sure the Python application passes the following checks: ruff check src tests launcher.py pytest -q
+Run:
+build_release.bat
+Alternative: Build Separately

+Instead of running the complete release build, you can run the build process separately in the following order:

+build_windows.bat
+build_installer.bat
+Final Output

+The completed installer will be generated at:

+installer_output\AutoDocGenerator_Setup_0.1.0.exe

+The setup file can be distributed as a single installer file.

+The installer copies the entire contents of:

+dist\AutoDocGenerator

+rather than only copying AutoDocGenerator.exe.
+This ensures that all supporting files and dependencies generated during the build process are included.

+Tesseract OCR Requirement

+Tesseract OCR is not currently bundled with the AutoDocGenerator installer.

+Therefore, the destination computer must either:

+have Tesseract OCR installed, or allow the user to manually select the location of tesseract.exe through the AutoDocGenerator application.

+This is a current limitation of version 0.1.0 and may be improved in a future release.